-There's nothing like cozying up with a hair-rising psychological thriller read in one hand and a generous glass of red wine in the other, so we compiled a list of the of our favorite thriller books to add to our to-read pile.
+There's nothing like cozying up with a hair-raising psychological thriller read in one hand and a generous glass of red wine in the other, so we compiled a list of our favorite thriller books to add to our to-read pile.
 Fortunately, for fans of the genre, these psychological thrillers are so good, the pages practically turn themselves.

 Here are our picks for the best psychological thrillers you need to read.

 Set on an isolated New England estate, Shannon Kirk's In the Vines is a psychological thriller that'll have you on the edge of your seat from the very first page.
 Filled with mystery, murder, and mind-blowing wealth, it's one you won't want to miss.
-The novel questions how well we know the ones we love, and more importantly—how well do we want to know them.
+The novel questions how well we know the ones we love, and more importantly, how well we want to know them.

 This psychological thriller about an agoraphobic woman who witnesses a crime in a neighboring home is so good that it's earned a glowing endorsement from Gillian Flynn, the author of the best-selling novel Gone Girl and the blockbuster hit of the same name, herself.
 It was an instant New York Times bestseller, and will soon be adapted into a movie.

-A movie adaption of this novel, about the search to find a newborn who was stolen from his crib in the night, starring Kerry Washington is already in the works, so you know it's a top shelf-worthy read.
-It was a New York Times bestseller, and the most anticipated book of summer 2018.
+This novel, about the search to find a newborn who was stolen from his crib in the night, is already being developed into a movie starring Kerry Washington, so you know it's a top shelf-worthy read.
+It was a New York Times bestseller and the most anticipated book of summer 2018.
 You won't be able to put down this addictive thriller.